LukkasGabriel/Sales-Insights-Dashboard/README.md

 # Sales-Insights-Dashboard
-The Sales Insights Dashboard provides a detailed view of sales by region, product, and channel.
-With filters for Year and Category, it displays key data such as total sales, revenue, profit, and costs.
-It highlights profitable regions, top-selling products, and high-performing channels for strategic decision-making.
+The Sales Insights Dashboard is a powerful tool built entirely in Excel, offering a comprehensive view of sales data across regions, products, and channels.
+With dynamic filters for Year and Category, it provides key metrics like total sales, revenue, profit, and costs.
+The dashboard is designed to easily highlight profitable regions, top-selling products, and high-performing sales channels, enabling data-driven decision-making for your business strategy.